A General Framework for Importance Sampling with Markov Random Walks: Two Applications

 Here $\alpha$ stands for the transmission rate, $\beta$ the recovery rate, $\gamma$ the death rate, and $N_t$ the number of the total population, $ W^1_t, W_t^2, W^3_t$ are three independent Brownian motions.
 In the standard deterministic SIRD model, Brownian motions $ W^1_t, W_t^2, W^3_t$ disappear.
 The deterministic counterpart without the deceased group is first introduced in \cite{kermack1927contribution} and has been extended to the stochastic case.
 For a review on stochastic epidemic models and the volatility structure in \eqref{eq:stochastic sir}, see \cite{allen2017primer}.

-The SIRD model and its variants have been widely adopted in the study of pandemic to predict the infected number, for example, \citet{caccavo2020chinese,athayde2022forecasting,sebbagh2022ekf}.
+The SIRD model and its variants have been widely adopted in the study of a pandemic to predict the infected number, for example, \citet{caccavo2020chinese,athayde2022forecasting,sebbagh2022ekf}.
 We consider a particular form of such quantity: The time that the existing cases exceed the maximum capacity of a given medical system.
 Mathematically, it is the first passage time $\tau_{c} = \inf\{t \geq 0: I_t \geq c\}$ for a given $c > 0$.
 In particular, we want to estimate the overflow probability $\p(\tau_c < T)$ for a fixed number $T<\infty$ given initial condition $(N_0-I_0,I_0,0,0)$, where $I_0$ is the number of initial cases and $N_0$ is the total number of population.
 In addition, note that $I = 0$ is an absorbing state and hence can be used to terminate the simulation earlier.
+The model parameters are taken from those in \citet[Table 1, Scenario II]{anastassopoulou2020data} with $(\alpha,\beta,\gamma) = (0.319,0.1, 0.00147)$ and the the reproduction number $R_0 = \frac{\alpha}{\beta + \gamma}=3.1438.$